UnaryPlus/owenbechtel.com/blog/my-dialect-of-english/index.md

 * The vowels /ɪ/, /ʊ/, /ɛ/, /ʌ/, and /æ/ do not occur syllable-finally, except in interjections such as 'uh'. /a/ is rare syllable-finally, occuring only in words of foreign origin such as 'spa', 'bra', 'mardi gras', 'Fermat', etc.

+  [Update Nov 17, 2025: Since writing this article, I have realized that the vowel /æ/, at least, can occur syllable-finally.
+An example is given by the word "plateau" /plæto/.
+The /t/ in this word certainly belongs to the second syllable (because it is aspirated rather than tapped), which implies that the first syllable ends in /æ/.
+However, it remains true that /æ/ cannot occur at the end of a word.]

 * /i/ is a monophthong.
 It is never pronounced as a dipthong.

 * /u/ is slightly diphthongized.
 It is fronter than cardinal \[u\], becoming closer, backer, and more rounded over its duration.
 I can't tell what the exact phonetic value is, so I will simply transcribe this allophone as \[u&#799;\].
 Before /l/, /u/ is more or less a cardinal \[u\]. /ŭ/ is closer than /u/ to being a monopthong, as one would expect for a reduced vowel.